kaizeiyimi/XLYAutoLayoutEasy/README.md

 ### How to use ###

 currently I haven't make a pod. so just add codes to your project and then import `"XLYAutoLayoutEasy.h"` where you want to use it.
+If you use swift please import `"XLYAutoLayoutEasy-swift.h"` in your bridge header instead.

 * use `+[UIView makeConstraint:]` to create and active constraints.
 * use `+[UIView updateConstraints:]` to find an existing similar constraint and update it, or create and active the constraints if no similar ones found.